soso-song/loqal-discussion-website/README.md

 ### User Dashboard (`/dashboard`)
 * Users user will be able to see the newest questions, under the three tabs (:star2: **New Feature**):
    1. Everyone: newest question from everyone
+      * :star2: **New Feature**: Pagination: the number of questions displayed per page is currently set to 5 for demonstration purposes
    2. Tags: newest questions with the tags you are following
       * :star2: **New Feature**: Based on Phase 1 feedback, you can now filter the questions by selecting or deselecting tags
       * Click on "Edit your tags" button to redirect to Subscribe page to modify tags you are following
    3. Following: newest questions posted by people you are following.
-   * :star2: **New Feature**: Questions are separated with pagination so number of questions shown on the page is limited, scroll to the bottom to continue viewing more questions on the next page by clicking the "Next" button.
-   * :star2: **New Feature**: Questions are sorted by time from newest to oldest

 * Sidebar displays your username and has some nice greetings.
 * Users will be able to see the latest notice posted by the admins.